FHIR CI-Build

 8.16 Resource DeviceAlert - Content

-DeviceAlert represents a single alert or alarm condition detected and signaled by a patient-connected health / medical device to create clinician’s awareness of a patient safety risk that needs to be addressed.
+DeviceAlert represents a single alert condition detected and signaled by a device to create clinician's awareness of a patient safety risk that needs to be addressed.

-The patient-connected health / medical device is primarily a communicating physical device operating in an acute care setting (e.g., patient monitor, ventilator, infusion pump, etc.).
-However, patient-connected Software as a Medical Device (SaMD) and other Health Software “apps” as well as lower acuity care settings are in scope as well – e.g., a fall detector app running on a patient’s mobile device at home.
+The device is often a communicating, physical, patient-connected health/medical device operating in an acute care setting (e.g., patient monitor, ventilator, infusion pump, etc.).
+However, Software as a Medical Device (SaMD), non-patient connected devices, and other Health Software “apps,” as well as lower acuity care settings (e.g., a fall detector app running on a patient's mobile device at home) are in scope as well.

-Alerts / alarms can also have different priorities based on the hazard’s severity and urgency of clinicians’ action, ranging from High (e.g., a life-threatening condition requiring immediate response) to Advisory (e.g., an information to create contextual awareness without requiring timely response).
+Alerts can relate to physiological (e.g., Patient Lucy has a low SpO2), technical (e.g., Infusion Pump #2 has a fluid line occlusion), or other conditions.
+Alerts can also have different priorities based on the hazard's severity and urgency of clinicians' action, ranging from High (e.g., a life-threatening condition requiring immediate response) to Advisory (e.g., information to create contextual awareness without requiring timely response).

 DeviceAlert is intended for capturing device alert information for documentation and display purposes (e.g., to enable analytics towards alarm noise reduction opportunities).
 DeviceAlert is not intended for controlling alarms (e.g., remote pausing the audio of an alarm signal).
 Additionally, any actions that follow from the alert are not part of the resource.

 DeviceAlert models both the concept of alert condition detection as well as its related signaling.
 Both concepts are combined in one resource due to their high, complex state dynamics and strong interrelationship.
 For instance, the “Presence” state of an alert signal (e.g., monitor beeps or not) depends on the “Presence” state of the triggering condition, the “Activation” state of the triggering condition (e.g., detectable or not), and the “Activation” state of the signal itself.
-More information on this can be found in the Device Alert State Patterns section of the DeviceAlert mockup page.
+More information on this can be found in the Background and Context section below.

-The nature of device alerts makes them unfit to be modelled by other FHIR resources, as further elaborated in the Resource Boundaries section below.
-Yet, some of the candidate resources considered in that section may be used complementarily.
-For example, in a home care setting, a patient fall condition detected by a patient-worn phone app (DeviceAlert) may immediately trigger a local alert signal in the app (DeviceAlert) as well as remote alert signal in the caregiving family member app (DeviceAlert), while hours / days later the treating physician may receive a “patient fell 2-5 times in the last 3 months” message on her clinician app (Communication) or see such message flagged in the EMR (Flag).
+Some of the resources listed in the Boundaries and Relationships section, below, may be used complementarily.
+For example, in a home care setting, a patient fall condition detected by a phone app (DeviceAlert) may trigger a remote alert signal in the caregiving family member app (DeviceAlert), while, days later, the treating physician may receive a “patient fell 2–5 times in the last 3 months” message on her clinician app (Communication) or see such message flagged in the EMR (Flag).

-The following acute care scenarios provide examples of how this resource will be utilized:
+The following scenarios provide examples of what this resource is utilized for:

-• A vital Signs Monitor detects a low heart rate condition and signals a high priority alarm that gets communicated to a FHIR-enabled system for information documentation purposes.
+• A vital signs monitor detects a low heart rate condition and signals an alarm that gets communicated to a FHIR-enabled system for information documentation purposes.

-• Alert conditions from devices connected to a patient are consumed by a nursing "dashboard" application and integrated into a display that synthesizes all the information for review by clinical staff.
+• Alert conditions from devices associated with a patient are consumed by a nursing “dashboard” application and integrated into a display that synthesizes all the information for review by clinical staff.

-• A smart alerting system consumes medical device alerts and other information from an ensemble of devices around a patient point-of-care, analyzes the information in real-time and signals patient alert conditions that are not recognized by any single device.
+• A smart alerting system consumes medical device alerts and other information from an ensemble of devices around a patient point-of-care, analyzes the information in real-time and signals patient alert conditions that are not recognized by any single device, or filters out lower-priority/duplicative alert conditions detected by individual devices.

 • A medication management workflow application subscribes to all the alert information from infusion pumps for a specific patient, to determine pump operational changes that may impact clinical workflow.

-• Analytics - device alerts are persisted, and a quality analytics application periodically reviews the information and identifies opportunities for process improvement.
+• A quality analytics application periodically reviews device alert information and identifies opportunities for process improvement.

 • Device or DeviceMetric to identify the device or part thereof that originated the detection of the alert condition (e.g., the heart rate device metric that detected a tachycardia alert).
 These resources may contain additional data elements to describe the alert activation states (e.g., if detection of all or a subset of alerts is on, paused or off).

-• Patient to identify the patient the physiological alert is about (e.g., a tachycardia alert).
-Alternatively, Device to identify the device the technical alert is about (e.g. EKG leads off).
+• Patient to identify the patient the physiological alert is about, or Device to identify the device the technical alert is about.
+Additional potential subjects of an alert could be Location, Medication, BiologicallyDerivedProduct, Specimen, or NutritionProduct.

 • Observation to identify any evidentiary data needed to interpret the alert condition or that is the reason why the alert condition is present.